-do-query ((&rest args) query-expression &key database result-types &body bod args A list of variable names.

-query-expression An sql expression that represents an SQL query which is expected to return a tion takes arguments.

-(possibly empty) result set, where each tuple has as many attributes as funcresult-types A field type specifier.
+do-query ((&rest args) query-expression &key database result-types &body bod args A list of variable names. query-expression An sql expression that represents an SQL query which is expected to return a (possibly empty) result set, where each tuple has as many attributes as func-tion takes arguments. database A database object.
+This will default to default-database. result-types A field type specifier .
 The default is NIL.
-See query for the semantics of this argument.

-body A body of Lisp code, like in a destructuring-bind form.

-result The result of executing body.
+See query for the semantics of this argument. body A body of Lisp code, like in a destructuring-bind form. result The result of executing body .

-Repeatedly executes body within a binding of args on the fields of each row selected by the SQL query query-expression, which may be a string or a symbolic SQL expression, in database which defaults to default-database.
+Repeatedly executes body within a binding of args on the fields of each row selected by the SQL query query-expression, which may be a string or a symbolic SQL expression, in database which defaults to \default-database\.